 - Dr. Robert Grossman – George Washington University

-- Dr. Charles J. Lockwood - The Ohio State University College of Medicine
+- Dr. Charles J. Lockwood - Senior Vice President, USF Health, Dean, USF Health Morsani College of Medicine University of South Florida

 Five former faculty members who hold or held important positions at the National Institutes of Health: